GuitarJamz1812/Custom-microSD-Card-Reader/Rev 1.0/Datasheets and User Manuals/README.txt

-This folder contains all datasheets and user manuals for electronic components used for the AV Mini Rev 1.0 system.
+This folder contains all datasheets and user manuals for electronic components used for the custom microSD card reader.